Showing posts with label acceleration. Show all posts

 4. Greenhouse gases

-High concentrations of greenhouse gases and other gases such as carbon monoxide result in high temperatures.
-The daily average carbon dioxide (CO₂) at Mauna Loa, Hawaii, was 430.60 parts per million (ppm) on March 7, 2025, the highest daily average on record.
-To find CO₂ levels this high back in history, one needs to go back millions of years, as illustrated by the image below, from an earlier post.
+High concentrations of greenhouse gases such as carbon monoxide (CO₂) and of other gases result in high temperatures.
+The daily CO₂ at Mauna Loa, Hawaii, was 430.60 parts per million (ppm) on March 7, 2025, the highest daily average on record.
+To find CO₂ levels this high back in history, one needs to go back millions of years, as illustrated by the image below, from an earlier post

 Between 14 and 15 million years ago, the temperature in central Europe was 20°C higher than today, as illustrated by the image below (adapted from a 2020 study by Methner et al.).